About Writing Podcast Work Contact

 Nested Time

-An interactive artwork visualizing time as a series of concentric, nested rings — from millenniums down to the pulse of a second.
+An interactive piece visualising time as concentric rings — millenniums down to the pulse of a second.
+Because all of it is happening at once.

 References